 Say’s Law: Supply always creates its own demand

 Quantity theory of money (QTM): money neutrality.
-Prices & wages adjust to the QTM.
-The hoarding of money is not rational.
+Prices & wages adjust to the Q. of money.